georgem00re/k8s-wiki-docusaurus/docusaurus/docs/kubernetes/what-is-kubernetes/index.md

 **Kubernetes**, also known as **K8s**, is an open-source [container orchestration](../../concepts/container-orchestration) platform.
 Kubernetes is primarily used to deploy, manage, and scale [containerised applications](../../concepts/containerised-application).
-The project was originally designed by Google, but is now maintained by a worldwide community of contributors.
+The Kubernetes project was originally created by Google, but is now maintained by a worldwide community of contributors.